 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) (ASU 2016-02).
 ASU 2016-02 requires a lessee to recognize most leases on the balance sheet but recognize expenses on the income statement in a manner similar to current practice.
 The update states that a lessee will recognize a lease liability for the obligation to make lease payments and a right-to-use asset for the right to use the underlying assets for the lease term.
-Leases will continue to be classified as either financing or operating, with classification affecting the recognition, measurement and presentation of expenses and cash flows arising from a lease.
-ASU 2016-02 is effective for financial statements issued for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
+Leases will continue to be classified as either financing or operating, with classification affecting the recognize most lease for the right to use the underlying assets for the lease term.
+Leases will continue to be segmining after December 15, 2018, and interim periods within those fiscal years.
 The Company will adopt ASU 2016-02 in the first quarter of the fiscal year ending October 31, 2020 (fiscal 2020) and is currently evaluating the impact, if any, adoption will have on its financial position and results of operations.